-New IEA Report Finds “Significant Opportunities” for Algae
+New IEA Bioenergy Report Finds “Significant Opportunities” for Algae

-The International Energy Agency (IEA) has published an update on the status and prospects for using micro- and macroalgae as bioenergy feedstocks.
+The IEA Bioenergy Technology Collaboration Program has published an update on the status and prospects for using micro- and macroalgae as bioenergy feedstocks.
 The report acts as an update to the IEA Bioenergy Task 39 report published in 2010—but this report’s scope is expanded beyond biofuels to consider bioenergy options more generally, acknowledging some interesting developments that have been happening in the algae bioenergy space.

 The results of the report are insightful and exciting.
 The overarching conclusion: “significant opportunities exist to take advantage of the high photosynthetic efficiency of algae, both micro- and macroalgae, for bioenergy and biofuels production.”
 While the report acknowledges that economic and sustainability challenges still exist, there are ways to mitigate and ultimately solve those challenges in the short-, medium- and long-term.